 - Target: You can select to back up to a local path, or to a network path.
 Used paths will be saved in Favorite Storage for handy selection.

 - Schedule: You can choose to perform full or incremental backup, and automate execution daily, weekly or monthly according to the frequency you specified.

 3. Start Backup: You can select Add the schedule and start backup now, or Add the schedule only.

-Created backup tasks will be listed and monitored separately, for progress checking and schedule changing.
+The created backup tasks will be listed and monitored separately, for progress checking and schedule changing.
 You can also choose to Restore from them any time you need.

 Hyper-V Live Migrations minimizes downtime by pre-copying VM memory to another server.
-In this article, I introduced what is Hyper-V Live Migrations feature, with detailed steps of 3 ways to move Hyper-V VM to another server.
+In this article, I introduced what is Hyper-V Live Migrations feature, with detailed steps of 3 ways to move Hyper-V VM to another server using it.

-However, it is still not a good replacement for VM backups for its server and storage costs.
+However, it is still not a good replacement to backup Hyper-V VMs, for its server and storage costs.
 Maybe VM backups suit you more if your downtime costs are much lower than this.